Skip to content

 When a client shows stale or warning state later, a clear name helps you know which app, device, or service needs attention.

-The Clients page shows status, type, permissions, and last activity.
+The Connections page shows status, type, permissions, and last activity.
 A live dot means the client is connected now.
 Stale or missing means Thalovant has not received a fresh update for that client.

 Useful actions include: